rocket-rs-community/Rocket/CONTRIBUTING.md

   4. **Wait for a review, iterate, and polish.**

      If a review doesn't come in a few days, feel free to ping a maintainer.
-     Once somene reviews your PR, integrate their feedback.
+     Once someone reviews your PR, integrate their feedback.
 If the PR solves the issue (which it should because you have passing tests) and fits the project (which it should since you sought feedback _before_ submitting), it will be _conditionally_ approved pending final polish: documentation (rustdocs,